pcrockett/words/README.md

 * If you encrypt the same phrase several times, the output will be different each time.
 * You need to decrypt _everying_ you encrypt, _in order_.
-Otherwise, the two scripts will get out of sync and you will lose the ability to decrypt.
+Otherwise, the two scripts will get out of sync and you will lose the ability to decrypt. _Side note: There is a built-in mechanism to help detect and prevent this situation._

 If your scripts get out of sync, it's easy to fix by re-generating the one-time pad: